What Is Cell Biology? 5 Facts Every O Level Student Must Know

 Learn Functions in Context, Not in Isolation

-Instead of memorising “mitochondria = energy”, practise writing full exam-style answers: “The mitochondria is the site of aerobic respiration, where glucose is broken down to release ATP for cellular activities.”
-This trains you to write the kind of complete, mark-worthy responses examiners are looking for.
+Instead of memorising "mitochondria = energy", practise writing full exam-style answers: "The mitochondria is the site of aerobic respiration, where glucose is broken down to release ATP for cellular activities."
+This trains you to write complete, mark-worthy responses.

 Connect Cell Biology to Every Other Topic